Symptoms of ADHD in Adults and Children

 If you suspect that you or your child may have ADHD, it is crucial to seek professional evaluation and guidance from a Psychologist.

-c) Running or climbing in inappropriate situations.
+• Running or climbing excessively when inappropriate

 ADHD in Children